lj020326/ansible-datacenter/docs/ansible-inventory/awx-git-based-inventory-deployment-strategy.md

 For supervisor level events that require a total view across environments, a 'root.yml', or  'all-envs.yml', can be created at the inventory root/base directory with a corresponding "Root" level AWX project inventory to composite each of the environments together but with the inventory directory set as the root.

-Since each environment should be managed/changed within the scope of the environment, the "Root" inventory should only be used for limited use cases:
+Since each environment should be managed/changed within the scope of the environment, the "Root" inventory should only be used for limited use cases.

-- inventory monitoring/surveillance purposes
+The root inventory should only apply to AWX 'job templates' that meet the following requirements and/or characteristics:

+- The job is 'non-mutable' such that it does not make any change to any host target.
+  * inventory scans and related use-cases usually fit into this case.
+- The job risk level is minimal such that it can run across multiple environments independent from CICD infosec/requirements
+- The job must run across multiple environments for a specific reason/purpose.
+Jobs usually fitting this use case are:
+  * migration related - e.g., job to migrate/synchronize configuration from env1 to env2
+  * promotion related - e.g., job to promote configuration from env1 to env2
 - provisioning new machines into lower environments
-  - better approach would be to perform this from within the environment
+  * Preferred/Better approach would be to perform this from the environment and not at the "Root" level

 Basically, limit 'Root' inventory use cases, to the extent possible, to non-mutable plays.